-Add your hike, upload inspirational photos, or place points of interest on the map.
+Add your Recommended Route, upload inspirational photos, or place points of interest on the map.

 Approval process: All contributions are reviewed in-house to ensure a high level of quality.
 Our pro mapping team may reach out with questions during the quick approval process.

-- Unless you want to add a single Trail, start by adding a Featured Hike.
+- Unless you want to add a single Trail, start by adding a Recommended Route.

 - Download the GPS track from your device or a smartphone app.
 Here are instructions for downloading your GPS tracks using Strava, MapMyFitness, Garmin Connect, MotionX, and MyTracks.

 - We accept files in gpx, kml, and kmz formats.

 - Tell us why this is an exceptionally special place; photos are required.

 - Pick your best hiking photos and share them.
 Think of it as a highlight reel.

 - Upload your videos to Youtube or Vimeo and share the link.

 - All photos and videos must be placed on a trail on the Hiking Project map.